 The recording signal is normally sampled within the amplifier signal path at a point following the treble and bass tone control circuits.
-If preferred, this may be changed to a point before those circuits, by adjusting an internal PCB jumper switch as follows: Remove AC power from the amplifier by disconnecting.
-Remove the top cover and identify on the PCB a small assembly of six pins with a plastic 'jumper' link between the treble control and the No.4 input control.
+There are two alternative sampling points, selectable by an internal 'jumper' switch.
+It may be set for recording from a point before those circuits, or from a point following the treble and bass circuits and following the master level control.
+Remove AC power from the amplifier by disconnecting.
+Remove the top cover and identify on the front PCB a small assembly of six pins with a plastic 'jumper' link just above the master level control.
 As supplied the central two pins will be linked by the jumper.
 Reset this switch by pulling the jumper off and re-positioning it on the two pins furthest from the power switch to change the sampling point to before the treble and bass controls.
 Conversely, the two pins nearest the power switch are for sampling after treble-bass-master controls.